kelvinlegacy/mission23_wiki/The-Servants-of-the-Creator.md

 ### Micah's Contacts.
 In an effort to help law enforcement, friends and families of the missing.
 Micah has dumped his iPhone contacts.
 No one answers the phone or texts anymore.
 You can review his contacts [here](https://github.com/Mission23/Mission23/blob/master/assets/micah_iphone/wiki-dump.txt.csv).
 This is not an exhaustive list, Micah's Google account which the CIA now has had over 5,000 total contacts.

+Anyone who was a friend on Facebook (kelvinewilliams), followed or was circled on Google+ (kelvinewilliams), or Twitter (kelvinewilliams) should be considered in danger or a victim of this tragedy.

 ## Thomas (better known as TomTom)
 TomTom was born Thomas Allen Chadwell on September 23, 1978.
 (And TomTom has to finish his own stuff.)